-Hatton VI Form block is located in a stand alone centre called Orchard House, which provides students with their own computer and study rooms as well as a common room.
-Alongside this, we have a newly decorated space to take some time out called the Reflection Room, where students go if they are feeling like everything is getting too much or they simply want somewhere quiet to work.
+Hatton VI Form block is located in a centre called VI Form Hub, which provides students with their own computer and study rooms as well as a common room.
 We offer timetabled private study for any students on 3 A levels to help students in year 12 manage their time effectively, something that students can often struggle to do when making the transition from their GCSEs.

 We have unapologetically high expectations and monitor attendance as being at VI Form is crucial to being successful due to the pace of the subjects.
 Following absence, we have back to school meetings with each of our students to see if any support needs to be put in place to ensure a smooth return to school and also to prepare our students for the world of work.
 Subject staff also support our students with regular subject interventions and on a whole school level we have a SENCO and a school nurse who also provide support to our sixth form students.

 Each VI Form student will receive care, guidance and support from a professional and experienced form tutor throughout Year 12 and 13.
 The tutor is responsible for assisting the student in making sensible choices about their studies or future aspirations.
 This may include preparation in applying for university or apprenticeships, or going straight from school into a career.

 Students meet regularly with their tutor for mentoring sessions that cover all manner of academic and pastoral issues that may be impacting on the student’s progress.
 In such meetings the students are encouraged to set their own ‘smart’ targets in agreement with their tutor and subject teachers, with progress being monitored at later meetings.